tanvirtin/vgit.nvim/README.md

 |---------------|-------------|
 | setup | Sets up the plugin to run necessary git commands on loaded buffers |
 | hunk_preview | If a file has a hunk of diff associated with it, invoking this function will reveal that hunk if it exists on the current cursor |
+| hunk_reset | Resets the hunk the cursor is on right now to it's previous step
 | hunk_down | Navigate downward through a github hunk |
 | hunk_up | Navigate upwards through a github hunk |